NLP-python-pilot/final_assignment/README.md

 ## Overall Instructions
 The overall assignment has two parts.
 In the first part you will create a vocabulary and in the second part you will develop a tokenizer class.

 Overall, all large language models or LLM (at least the textual ones) are trained with textual data.
-How can you input text into a computer for and train LLMs?
-I will give a brief introduction about LLMs.
+How can you input text into a computer and train LLMs?

 There are multiple steps in training a large language models from scratch.
 The image below shows the required steps for training a LLM.
 The input in this image is `"So long and thanks for"` and the first step is called **Input Embeddings** which refers to transforming the string, text or input into high-dimensional vectors (or in simple terms, transforming the input text into complex numbers)
 ![Alt text](images/jurafsky_LLM_overall.png)